 On 10th May 1897 Godfrey Bunn, an Infant aged 3 years and 1 month, started at Little Gaddesden School.
 An epidemic of Mumps affected the school that autumn, to which Ellen succumbed on 10th November and Godfrey on 1st December.

 Little Gaddesden School had an annual Diocesan Inspection, during which the children were examined in Religious Knowledge.
 The children who distinguished themselves in this examination in January 1901 included Godfrey and his sister Elsie.

 Prizes for School Attendance 6

 Attendance Prizes were sometimes awarded at Little Gaddesden School.
 In March 1902, Walter Bunn was awarded 2/6d, Ellen 2/- and Godfrey 1/6d.
-Others awarded prizes that year included Horace Ruffitt 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sydney Hart 1/6d.
+Others awarded prizes that year included Horace Ruffett 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sidney Hart 1/6d.